 Hello, hello everyone!

-I wanted to check in with you about an issue that’s come up many times in my emails with readers recently.
+I wanted to check in with you about an issue I’ve heard a lot of people mentioning recently.
 This time, it’s about an exercise that you may want to be careful with, if you have SI joint issues.

 What I’m talking about, specifically, is back extension.
 This is the term that refers to when you’re bending your spine backwards.

 Back extension can be a component of several different exercises, including something called McKenzie exercises.

 The first exercise in this video, the “press-up,” shows what I’m talking about:

 Basically, you’re bending your spine backwards.
 This motion is meant to gently nudge a herniated disc back into the proper position.

 However… I’ve had about five different people email me now and say the McKenzie exercises actually cause the pain in their SI joints to increase.